oliverius/logo/docs/part4.md

 title: [4]
 permalink: /part4/
 ---
-# Palate cleanser, some refactoring before playing with the turtle
+## Palate cleanser, some refactoring before playing with the turtle
-In the last part we managed to tokenize a expression like this: `repeat 4 [ fd 60 rt 90 ]` and parse it, even if it is only with console.log.
+In the [last part](/part3) we managed to tokenize a expression like this: `repeat 4 [ fd 60 rt 90 ]` and parse them, even if it is only with *console.log*.
 Today we are going to do some refactoring before moving on with the turtle graphics.

-For this article I am trying to redo the project from scratch with the same errors and aha! moments as I experienced before; however in my original project I was so eager to see the turtle in the screen that I created the `canvas` for the graphics very early on and didn't refactor until later.
-That didn't help much because it created some expectations in what I was doing and set me back a few days (after all, I code only when I have free time and that's not much).
+For this article I am trying to redo the project from scratch with the same errors and "aha!" moments as I experienced before; however in my original project I was so eager to see the turtle in the screen that I created the `canvas` for the graphics very early on and didn't refactor until later.
+That didn't help much because it created some expectations on what I was doing and set me back a few days (after all, I code only when I have free time and that's not much).

 So let's get this refactoring out of the way before we go and see how my turtle looks like!.

 Also I will post the code so far at the end of this post because refactoring can get messy and it is difficult to follow up all the little changes.

 ## Refactor to get the parameter for different primitives
 The primitive `repeat` requires a further numeric parameter. `fd` as well.
 And `rt` the same.
 It will make sense that the code and checks we did in `execute_repeat()` can be done separately and we call `execute_repeat()`, `execute_forward()` and `execute_right()` with a parameter.

 As such:

 ```javascript
 getParameter() {